alexirpan/alexirpan.github.io/_posts/2019-01-28-alphastar.markdown

 won't be able to observe there were right for at least another 8 years.
 It's all a waiting game.

-This is probably why people don't like debating with futurists only make long-term predictions.
+This is probably why people don't like debating with futurists who only make long-term predictions.
 Luckily, I don't deal with people like that very often.